Darkone83/DarkDash/README.md

   button press brings you straight back.
 Set the timeout (or turn it off) in **Settings → Video**.
 - **Themes** — DarkDash is fully reskinnable.
-Swap colors, the glow, the background, and all the on-screen artwork with drop-in theme folders.
+Swap colors, the glow, the background, the on-screen artwork, and the menu icons with drop-in theme folders.
+A theme can override as much or as little as it likes — anything it doesn't include falls back to the default look.
 - **Custom fonts** — replace the built-in font with your own.
+Tall or chunky fonts are scaled to fit the on-screen panels automatically, so a custom font won't spill out of the menus.
+- **Internet time** — DarkDash can set the clock from the internet (NTP).
+Turn it on and pick your time zone in **Settings → Clock**; it syncs on boot and on demand.
 - **FTP** — turn on the built-in FTP server to move files to and from your Xbox over the network.
 - **Self-updating** — check for and install updates right from the Settings